QijingZheng/VASP_XDATCAR/README.md

 NOTES

-    Set NBLOCK = 1 in the INCAR, so that all the configuration in the MD run is wrtten to XDATCAR.
+    Set NBLOCK = 1 in the INCAR so that all the configuration in the MD run is wrtten to XDATCAR.